biodev/HNSCC_Notebook/README.md

 HPV-Negative Cohort Dark Pathways

-### Citation:
+### Citation
 Choonoo, et al. 2019.
-Illuminating biological pathways for drug targeting in head and neck squamous cell carcinoma. *Submitted
+Illuminating biological pathways for drug targeting in head and neck squamous cell carcinoma. *Submitted*

+### Contact
+Please contact Ted Laderas and/or Aurora Blucher for questions relating to this work.